scottkiss/free-programming-books-desktop/README.md

-# electron-free-programming-books
+# free-programming-books-desktop

 **an application for free-programming-books.**

 ## About
-Electron-free-programming-books is an application which Synchronize the List of Free Learning Resources from the project [free-programming-books](https://github.com/vhf/free-programming-books) and read them without web browser.
+Free-programming-books-desktop is an application which synchronize the list of free learning resources from the project [free-programming-books](https://github.com/vhf/free-programming-books) and read them without web browser.
 Built using [Electron](http://electron.atom.io/).